european-public-network/european-public-network.github.io/docs/4000_developers/4100_concepts/4128_key_exchange.md

 - both parties create a public key by combining the own private key and the common part
 - public keys are exchanged between them and used to create a final key from each end

-This approach is adapted and used on evan.network in this way:
+This approach is adapted and used on European Public Network in this way:
 - common part is publicly known and known to the API
 - both parties create private and public key at identity creation
 - public key is stored a the profile of each identity and can be accessed by everyone, so no extra communication is required to get another parties public key